25 Shows Like Brooklyn Nine-Nine You Need To See

 Curb Your Enthusiasm

-It's a small television miracle that not only has Larry David continued making "Curb Your Enthusiasm" off-and-on for over 20 years and it only improves with age.
+It's a small television miracle that not only has Larry David continued making "Curb Your Enthusiasm" off-and-on for over 20 years, but it improves with age.
 The HBO original series follows a curmudgeonly facsimile of David as he deals with the ups and downs of living in Los Angeles after creating "Seinfeld."
 From getting drawn into the miseries of his friends' lives to navigating more awkward social nuances, David finds himself in a constant state of discomfort.
 This is all played for laughs, of course, with much of the humor in "Curb Your Enthusiasm" rooted in David's pain.

 "Curb Your Enthusiasm" ran for 12 seasons, with its final season premiering in February 2024 on HBO.
 For the past several seasons, the show has incorporated larger narratives, from David starring in a Broadway production of "The Producers" to organizing a "Seinfeld" reunion.
 In addition to David, "Curb Your Enthusiasm" boasts an impressive list of guest stars, with some of the biggest names in contemporary comedy.
 In HBO, David enjoyed more creative freedom than he had on network television and "Curb Your Enthusiasm" is the ultimate proof of his comedic genius.